 There is no doubt that making money via retail arbitrage is perhaps one of the most straightforward business models out there.
 If done right, anyone can reap more profits than owning a physical store or an online store.

-All you need to do is find profitable products by searching for deals on the Internet or walking over to a store to grab a clearance sale.
-Once done, you can quickly put the discounted item on sale on Amazon, Costco, eBay, or similar online stores.
-As such, potential buyers will only see you’re selling the item at a reasonable price without knowing the underlying source of your purchase.
+All you need to do is find profitable products by searching for deals on the Internet or walking over to a retail store to grab a clearance sale.
+Once done, you can quickly put the discounted item on sale on Fulfillment by Amazon, Costco, eBay, or similar online stores.

 The best thing about this business model is the lack of marketing.
 Just like other Internet or physical business, you don’t need to market your product.
 If it’s a fast-selling product, online platforms such as Amazon retail arbitrage may automatically help you expose it to thousands of potential buyers every day.

-In a nutshell, your only job is to find discounted items and place them for sale on a popular online platform such as Amazon Business, Overstock, JD.com, and eBay.
+In a nutshell, your main job is to find discounted items and place them for sale on a popular online platform such as Amazon Business, Overstock, JD.com, and eBay.

 In the earlier days of the Internet, dropshipping became a popular model for some businesses.
-In this business model, a large retailer would provide sellers the opportunity to select inventory from their members-only page and send the stock to potential customers on behalf of the business.
+In this business model, a large retailer would allow sellers to select inventory from their members-only page and send the stock to potential customers on behalf of the business.

 While the business model may have worked initially, Dropshipping is quickly becoming a strain on businesses as discounts are lagging, and the available discounts seldom offer any profit at all.
 The only one to profit is the dropshipping company that gets regular monthly payments from the businesses in the form of membership.